-What is the difference between the actual and nominal sizes of glass block?
+What is the difference between the actual and nominal glass block sizes?

-Glass block actual measurements are undersized to allow space for the application of mortar.
+Actual glass block sizes are slightly smaller to allow space for the application of mortar.

 The Premiere Series block has an actual thickness of 3-7/8″.
 The actual width and height are undersized by 1/4 “.
 For example, an 8″ x 8″ x 4” nominal has an actual measurement of 7-3/4” x 7-3/4” x 3-7/8”.